 Transcript request must be submitted to Registration, along with a \$10.00 service charge.
 Requests typically take 3-5 business days to complete.
+Transcripts will not be released until all financial obligations to Lively Technical College have been fulfilled.

 APPLIED ACADEMICS FOR ADULT EDUCATION (AAAE)